What is OCR software?

-How to recognise text in a PDF using OCR online
+How to use OCR software to edit text in a PDF

-- Drag and drop your PDF into the grey-dotted drop zone or click the Select a file button at the bottom of the drop zone.
+- Drag and drop your PDF into the grey-dotted drop box or click the Select a file button underneath.

-- Choose a PDF document that you want to scan with OCR, so that you can easily search and interact with the text.
+- Choose a PDF document that you want to scan with OCR, so that you can easily search, edit and interact with the text.

 - Once the file is uploaded, Adobe Acrobat will use optical character recognition to scan the text in your document.